seanreed1111/sql-recipes/recipes.md

 +------+----------------+------------+----------------+------------+
 The condition in the ON clause that requires state pair names not to be identical elimi- nates the trivially duplicate rows showing that each state joined the Union in the same year as itself.
 But you’ll notice that each remaining pair of states still appears twice.
 For example, there is one row that lists Delaware and New Jersey, and another that lists New Jersey and Delaware.
 This is often the case with self-joins: they produce pairs of rows that contain the same values, but for which the values are not in the same order.
-For techniques that eliminate these “near duplicates” FROM the query result, see Rec- ipe 14.5.
+For techniques that eliMINate these “near duplicates” FROM the query result, see Rec- ipe 14.5.
 Some self-join problems are of the “Which values are not matched by other rows in the table?” variety.
 An instance of this is the question “Which states did not join the Union in the same year as any other state?”
 Finding these states is a “nonmatch” problem, which is the type of problem that typically involves a LEFT JOIN.
 In this case, the solution uses a LEFT JOIN of the states table to itself:
 SELECT s1.name, s1.statehood
 FROM states AS s1 LEFT JOIN states AS s2